Loreck-SWGOH/Squads/Teams/Geos.md

 Back to [Territory Wars](../Events/TW.md#defense), [Journey Guide](../Events/Journeys.md)

 ---

+---

 ## Geonosis: Separatist Might, Battleground Special Mission

+To beat the Battleground special mission to obtain Wat Tambor you should focus on placing ability block characters with AOEs and characters to restore health.
-To survive the Battleground Special Mission against Wat Tambor, the team should be modded for both high protection and health.
+Of primary importance is Poggle, who can ability block with her basic.
+To survive the Battleground Special Mission, the team should be modded for both high protection and health.

 - [Geonosian Brood Alpha (GBA)](#geonosian-brood-alpha-gba-1),